-By choosing Custom as Access control, Weblate will stop managing access for a given project, and you can set up custom rules in the Django admin interface.
+By choosing Custom as Access control, Weblate will stop managing access for a given project, and all users and groups can be managed using the Django admin interface.
 This can be used to define more complex access control, or set up a shared access policy for all projects in a single Weblate instance.
-If you want to enable this for all projects by default, please configure the DEFAULT\ACCESS\CONTROL.
+If you want to turn this on for all projects by default, please configure the DEFAULT\ACCESS\CONTROL.

-Warning: By turning this on, Weblate will remove all Per project access control it has created for this project.
+Warning: By turning this on, Weblate will remove all Project access control it has created for this project.
 If you are doing this without admin permission from the instance, you will instantly lose your access to manage the project.